Higher and foundation tier

 within a stable range capable of maintaining life.

-controlled by the presence of greenhouse gases.
+controlled by the presence of certain greenhouse gases.
 If we increase

-warming of the Earth can lead to climate change which can have a huge affect on all life on planet Earth.
+warming of the Earth can lead to climate change which can have a huge affect on all life on our planet.

-Over the last 150 years the amount of carbon dioxide in the atmosphere
+Over the last 150 years the amount of the greeenhouse gas

 has more than doubled.
 This is mainly due to:

-diesel which is burned as a fuel for transport in motor vehicles, trains etc.
+- The burning of petrol and diesel as a fuel for transport in motor vehicles, trains etc.

 of CO2 by photosynthesis.
 The clearing of forests to make way for farming also has a large impact on the